jimmyl02/blog/_posts/2022-2-21-DiceCTF22-In-Review.md

 As you can probably tell, this involves setting up infrastructure outside of our standard challenge cluster so it caused some pain points.
 One main issue was there was so much to handle outside of this challenge that none of our infra team had the bandwidth to attend to it at the beginning.
 After the initial wave of challenge releases we began investigating why it wasn't working and starting fixes.

-First we had to setup a new service account for the backend and frontend instances to access the pub/sub queue.
+First, we had to setup a new service account for the backend and frontend instances to access the pub/sub queue.
 We also had to create a bucket to store the results as well as the N2 challenge instance.
-One small detail we missed when creating the box was to use Ubuntu instead of Debian which waste a few hours.
+One small detail we missed when creating the box was to use Ubuntu instead of Debian which wasted a few hours.
 After that, setting up the N2 challenge instance to receive traffic worked well as it was listening to the pub/sub queue.
 On the frontend side we had to modify our challenge deployment infrastructure to support workload identities.
-This is GKE way of allowing kubernetes pods to authorize as service accounts.
+This is GKE's way of allowing kubernetes pods to authorize as service accounts.
 Finally with this all together we were able to confirm the challenge worked.

-Despite this sounding easy in hindsight, it took a lot of effort to fix small mistakes as well as balancing this with all the other things going on to make sure the CTF stayed afloat.
+Despite sounding easy in hindsight, it took a lot of effort to fix small mistakes as well as balancing this with all the other things going on to make sure the CTF stayed afloat.

 #### Costs